Travel and expenses policy

 Payment

 We make payments for vehicle hire centrally.
-We use a corporate payment card for vehicle hire made with our contracted provider.
+We use a corporate card for vehicle hire made with our contracted provider.
 This allows us to consolidate them in a single account.

 The journey from home to work